Al-Haqbani/z/README.md

 pip install -r requirements.txt
 ```

-At startup you will be asked for API tokens for GitHub, GitLab and SwaggerHub.
+At startup you will be asked for API tokens for GitHub, GitLab, SwaggerHub and GrayHatWarfare.
 Providing these tokens greatly improves the results on those platforms.
 If you
 skip a token or provide an invalid one, searches on that platform may return no
 results and you may see warning messages.